- Home Improvement

 Precisely, metal stain problems are very common in pools with lots of metal components in the water.
 Metal stains come in different colors including: Black, green, rusty brown, orange, and yellow; which may occur on different spots of the pool such as:

 1. Bottom or walls

 2. Along vinyl liner

 4. Pool steps and

-However, the pool water should still remain clear if the cause is metal stains.
-In most cases, murky or cloudy pool water is not associated with metals.
+However, the pool water should still remain clear and not cloudy even if metal stains are present.
+In most cases, murky or cloudy pool water is not associated with metal stains.

 A) Testing pool Water: Metal Stains or Algae?

 Before taking any action to treat discolored pool water; you need to be certain of the cause: It could be algae or metal stains since not all green, yellow, or black stains are caused by metal stains, but may occur as a result of algae.